Για περαιτέρω πληροφορίες σχετικά με τους νόμους περί ιδιωτικότητας του Καναδά και του Οντάριο, παρακαλείσθε να επισκεφθείτε:

 - That the populace of a country is determined to access the open internet.

 Again, only anonymized shareable aggregated data is ever shared with third parties.

 We use Google Analytics on some of our websites to collect information about usage.
 The information collected by Google Analytics will only be used for statistical analysis related to your browsing behaviour on this specific site.
 The information we obtain from Google Analytics is not personally identifying, nor is it combined with information from other sources to create personally identifying information.

-Google Analytics plants a permanent cookie on your web browser to identify you as a unique user the next time you visit the site, but this cookie cannot be used by anyone except Google, and the data collected cannot be altered or retrieved by services from other domains.
+Google Analytics sets a permanent cookie in your web browser to identify you as a unique user the next time you visit the site, but this cookie cannot be used by anyone except Google, and the data collected cannot be altered or retrieved by services from other domains.

 Storage Access Logging

 We use Amazon S3 to store assets such as website files and Psiphon server discovery lists.
 We sometimes enable logging of downloads of these files.
 Analyzing these logs helps us to answer questions like "how many users are starting but not completing the download of the server discovery list?", "how is the downloaded data split between website assets and server discovery?", and "is an attacker making a denial-of-service attempt against our websites?"

 S3 bucket access logs contain IP addresses, user agents, and timestamps.
 These logs are stored in S3 itself, so Amazon has access to these logs.
 (However, Amazon already serves the files, so they can already access this information.)
 Psiphon developers will download the logs, aggregate and analyze the data, and then delete the logs.
 Raw data will be kept only long enough to aggregate it and will not be shared with third parties.

 The PsiCash system only collects information necessary for the functioning of the system, monitoring the health of the system, and ensuring the security of the system.